loonloon/Notes/UDM-AWS-Certified-Developer-Associate-2019.md

     </tbody>
 </table>

-#### Episode 4 ####
+---

-* What is S3?
+#### S3 ####
 * Provides developers and IT teams with secure, durable, highly-scalable object storage.
 Amazon S3 is easy to use, with a simple web services interface to store and retrieve any amount of data from anywhere on the web
   * Is a safe place to store your files (Can be from 0 bytes to 5TB)
   * It is object-based storage (E.g. allows you to upload files)
   * The data is spread across multiple devices and facilities